 In some ways, thinking in such a dramatic way is the brain’s natural response to stress and is an inbuilt survival mechanism.
 In primitive times the mind needed to simplify when there was a threat to survival.
-If faced with an enraged wild animal or invading tribe about to attack, this response made sure you didn’t waste precious seconds stopping to consider options but quickly thought ‘run or perish’.
+If faced with an enraged wild animal or invading tribe about to attack, this response made sure you didn’t waste precious seconds stopping to consider options.
+You just quickly thought ‘run or perish’.

 Why is black and white thinking a problem?

-Ever had the experience where a month after a stressful experience ends, other great options you should have taken instead of the difficult one you did seem so obvious you are kicking yourself?
+Ever had the experience where a month after a stressful experience ends, other great options you should have taken seem so obvious you are left kicking yourself?
+As you only saw two choices?
 You likely had the black and white thinking ‘blinders’ on.